saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 At the time of writing of this exercise, SAP HANA had a limited number of spatial systems installed by default and the type EPSG 3857 was not one of those.
 In this step this spatial system will be added to HANA.

 Some popular web mapping and visualization applications such as Google Earth, Bing Maps, and ArcGIS Online, use this system that is based on a spherical model of the Earth.
-As mentioned earlier, each system has their advantages and disadvantages.
-This model ignores flattening at the Earth's poles which can lead to errors of up to 800m in position but it also allows for faster projections.
+As mentioned earlier, each system has advantages and disadvantages.
+This one ignores flattening at the Earth's poles which can lead to errors of up to 800m in position but it also allows for faster projections.

 * As HACKT28 run the following syntax in your SQL Console.